The Fighting Heart (1925 film)

 The Fighting Heart is a lost 1925 American silent drama film directed by John Ford.

 Plot

 As described in a film magazine review, a young man with an inheritance of alcoholism whips a prize fighter in a street fight but falls from his sweetheart’s graces.
 He goes to New York City and is beaten in a fight in the ring.
 Later, he whips the fighter again outside the ring and, having left off drinking, is now accepted by the young woman.

+Censorship

+Before The Fighting Heart could be exhibited in Kansas, the Kansas Board of Review required the removal of several scenes and one intertitle.
+The scenes eliminated included most of the drinking, close-ups of "Demijohn", and "suggestion with baby," and the intertitle removed said "Soapy Williams, who runs the hotel, is a wise bootlegger - he never drinks."

 Preservation

 With no prints of The Fighting Heart located in any film archives, it is now considered to be a lost film.